 Worm composting is quicker and less labor intensive than the traditional composting process and produces fantastic organic fertilizers.
 Vermiculture can be done nearly anywhere.
 You can set up small worm bins under kitchen sinks or in store rooms of apartment dwellers.
-Bigger domestic bins serve small and large families and home owners.
+Bigger domestic bins serve small and large

 Commercial sized solutions are set to work on farms, landfill sites or service big hotels.